A complete rupture of the Achilles tendon is a serious injury and rehabilitation should be a very gradual process taking 6 to 9 months.

-Week 8 onwards
+Week 8 onward

 Stage 1 - range of motion and flexibility.

-- Place heel raises (1-2cm) in the shoes to take some of the pressure off the achilles tendon.
+- Place heel raises (1-2cm) in the shoes to take some of the pressure off the Achilles tendon.

 - Sports massage techniques and ultrasound can aid in this process by helping to realign the new fibres in line with the tendon.

 - Active stretching.
-Pull your toes upwards to stretch the achilles tendon.
+Pull your toes upwards to stretch the Achilles tendon.
 Very gently at first and gradually build up.